marcovietovega/Forest-Cover-Type-Classification/README.md

 This project uses big data techniques to accurately predict forest cover types based on terrain and soil characteristics.
 By leveraging Apache Spark and Random Forest algorithms, it analyzes environmental patterns to classify forest types with high precision across a large-scale dataset.

+## Why It Matters

+This model could help people who manage land and forests make faster, better decisions.
+Instead of sending teams to survey large areas, they can automatically classify forest types from existing data.
+That means:

+- Smarter conservation: Identify sensitive or changing areas early.
+- Fire and risk planning: Understand vegetation patterns that influence wildfire behaviour.
+- Sustainable harvesting: Support planning that balances yield with ecosystem health.
+- Carbon and biodiversity reporting: Provide consistent inputs for environmental compliance.
+- Cost and time savings: Reduce repeated manual field surveys.
+- Scalable monitoring: Can plug into remote sensing or future geospatial feeds to track change over time.

+In short, it turns raw environmental data into actionable insight for government agencies, environmental NGOs, and forestry companiesat scale.

 ### Key Features of This Project

 - **Three Model Variants**: Started with raw data and built up to advanced preprocessing techniques.